Oral Microbiota in Pregnancy: Why It Matters for Maternal and Infant Health

 Akkermansia Chewable: Oral & Gut Support

-Akkermansia muciniphila strengthens gut barrier function, reduces inflammation, and indirectly improves oral health.
+Akkermansia muciniphila supports gut barrier and intestinal lining health, reduces inflammation, and may indirectly support oral health.
 In chewable form, it first interacts with the oral cavity, adding a layer of support before reaching the gut.

 Boost Synergy GLP-1: Metabolic & Microbiota Balance

-Boost Synergy GLP-1 contains complementary probiotics, including Clostridium butyricum, which supports blood sugar regulation, metabolic balance, and GLP-1 hormone activity.
-This blend complements Akkermansia’s effects by addressing systemic metabolism and inflammation.
+Boost Synergy GLP-1 contains complementary probiotics, including Clostridium butyricum, which is studied for its role in blood sugar regulation, metabolic balance, and GLP-1-related gut signaling.
+This blend complements Akkermansia’s effects by addressing broader microbiome, metabolic, and inflammatory pathways.

 Oral Microbiota and Long-Term Maternal & Child Health